 ANITA’S CHICKEN CURRY RECIPE

 Serves 12-14.
-Takes approx. 2 ½ – 3 hours, prep and cooking.
-But totally worth it!
+Prepping and cooking take approximately 2 ½ – 3 hours, but it’s worth it!
 Make loads so you can refrigerate and batch freeze.
-This is a tried and tested recipe I’ve been making for years and sharing with friends all over the world.
+This is a tried-and-tested recipe I’ve been making for years and sharing with friends worldwide.
 It’s delicious, and my family and friends love it.
-I learnt to cook at the aged of 13; my Mummyji would say to me, “Unless you learn to cook, you’ll never find a husband!”
+I learnt to cook at 13; my Mummyji would tell me, “Unless you learn to cook, you’ll never find a husband!”

 WATCH VIDEO